ruchita00/React-Revision/revision-react/README.md

 1. Create context: you first create a context object using React.createContext() this function returns providers and consumer
 2. Provide context: you wrap the part of component tree  that needs access to the context with provider the provider compoenen takes a value prop which is data you want to share
 3. consume the context: to access to context value within a component you use the useContext hook this hook takes the context object as an arg and return current context value

+- Debounce: debounce is useful when you want to ensure that a function is only executed once after a series of rapid inputs. this is particularly helpful when dealing with user input events that may trigger multiple times in a short period

+- throtting : throttline is usefull when you want to ensure that a function is called at a limited o=rate or frequency without missing any important inputs or events

+React Revision Topics:

+React Hooks
+1.useState - update the state
+2.useEffect - use to rerender the value
+3.useContext - state mangemenet create context object using react.createcontext
+4.useReducer - same work as redux
+5.useMemo - memoize the value
+6.useCallback - memoizie the function
+7.useRef - current value - create mutable reference in dom element
+8. customHook

+React lifecycle method:
+custructor()
+render() -- with dummy data
+componentdidMount() - api called with api data componentdidupdate() componentwillunmount() -clear function

+what is react
+react is javascript is library which is used to create a single page application react is created and maintained by facebook developers its follows component based architchture there are some advantages of react:
+1.react follows component based articture
+2. jsx : react support jsx where we can write html like structure inside the js file it is easy to write the component
+3. react is having declarative syntax: react is declarative which means what should render on ui on basis on react update the dom
+4. react is having virtual dom: it is nothing but the memory reperesentation of real dom whenver the any changes happend in react component the current vitrual dom compoare which the previous virtal dom and this process is known as reconcilation process. reconsicilation process is very effect it is followes the diffing algorithm on the basis of algorithm react see the minimal update changes in the dom and they are batch the changes and update the real dom
+5. raect also having code splitting: where js bundle divided into smaller chuncks and only load when it needed it improve the initial loading time
+6. lazy loading: react also follows the lazy and loading where component can only load when it neccessary to render it improve the performance
+7. server side rendering: react follows server side rendering where html page run on the server and it send to the client to render the ui on browser
+8. having rich ecosystm: we have large eco system of react developers
+9. unidirectonal flow: in react the data flow is unidireactional
+10. reausablity: react component can be reusae across the application
+11. developer tool react having dev tool to easy to debug the application

+hydration
+performance optimization techniquie
+debugging techniquie
+redux, advantage disadvantages, middleware advantage of redux over context api monitoring tools analytics tool- google anaytics , firebase testing libraries - react testing library, jest, enzyme

+debounce
+pagination
+infinite scroll
+virtual list
+form with validations- formik, yup, custom form also create throtlling nested api call react router authentication flow social login erro

+deployment process